The Lovely Rosy Waters of the Great Salt Lake

 Sources

-The header image for this blog is an overhead view of one mile of the railroad causeway through the middle of the Great Slat Lake.
+The header image for this blog is an overhead view of one mile of the railroad causeway through the middle of the Great Salt Lake.
 The top of the image is to the south so the north arm of the lake is at the bottom of the image.
 The white swirls in the pinkish water along the causeway are salt.
-These salt swirls form in the back wash of waves that hit the rip rap of the causeway.
+These salt swirls form in the backwash of waves that hit the rip rap of the causeway.

 Leave a Reply